mxcl/PromiseKit/README.markdown

 @property Deferred *deferred;

 - (void)viewWillDefer:(Deferred *)deferMe {
+    // PromiseKit calls this so you can control the presentation
-    // Deferred is documented below this section _deferred = deferMe;
+    // of this ViewController.
+Deferred is documented below.
+    _deferred = deferMe;
 }